exo-lang/exo/README.md

 # Learn about Exo

-Take a look at [examples](examples/README.md) for scheduling examples, and [documentation](docs/README.md) for various documentation about Exo.
+Take a look at the [examples](examples/README.md) directory for scheduling examples and the [documentation](docs/README.md) directory for various documentation about Exo.

 # Contact